blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/containerscanning.md

 --detect.container.scan.file.path=<Path to local or URL for remote container>
 --detect.blackduck.scan.mode=STATELESS
 ```
+<note type="note">[solution_name] also supports Software Composition Analysis as a Service (SCAaaS), container scans that do not report on a layer by layer basis.
+These are executed by replacing `--detect.container.scan.file.path=<Path to local or URL for remote container>` with `--detect.scaaas.scan.path=<Path to image file>`</note>
 ## Results

-Container scan findings will appear in the [blackduck_product_name] user interface unless the scan is executed in Stateless mode, please consult the documentation provided by [blackduck_product_name] under the topic: TBD
+Container scan findings will appear in the [blackduck_product_name] user interface unless the scan is executed in Stateless mode, please consult the documentation provided by [blackduck_product_name].
 <!-- TBD Reference link directly to [blackduck_product_name] Docs once they are available
 <xref href="ContainerScans.dita" scope="peer">Container scans
 <data name="facets" value="pubname=bd-hub"/>